open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Exporter.Geneva/README.md

 ###### Windows

-To send metric data over ETW in OTLP format set `PrivatePreviewEnableOtlpProtobufEncoding=true` on the `ConnectionString`.
+To send metric data over ETW using OTLP protobuf encoding set `PrivatePreviewEnableOtlpProtobufEncoding=true` on the `ConnectionString`.

 ###### Linux